Why SQL Formatting Actually Matters

 Using a SQL Formatter

-Useful for cleaning up queries copied from logs, reformatting auto-generated SQL from ORMs, or just standardizing formatting across a team's shared query library.
+Paste messy SQL and get clean, consistently formatted output instantly.
+Useful for reformatting queries copied from logs, standardising auto-generated SQL from ORMs or cleaning up a team's shared query library.

 Try it yourself